-Joshua Gwon, PhD, RN, Assistant Professor at the University of Wisconsin-Milwaukee College of Nursing, is the vice president of the Eta Nu chapter.
+Joshua Gwon, PhD, RN, Assistant Professor at the UWM CON, is the Vice President of the Eta Nu chapter.
 Dr. Gwon studies the modification of health-risk behavior among young adults and development of public health nurse workforce for better population health outcomes.
 Dr. Gwon has been an active member of Sigma since 2011 and served as the vice president at the Eta Nu chapter since 2017.
 Dr. Gwon has supervised and mentored undergraduate and graduate students for their academic and professional career goals.
-Dr. Gwon is a member of a number of professional research associations such as the Society for Research on Nicotine & Tobacco and a reviewer for multiple peer-reviewed scholarly journals such as American Journal of Health Behavior.
-Dr. Gwon is the secretary of Global Korean Nursing Foundation.
+Dr. Gwon is a member of a number of professional research associations such as the Society for Research on Nicotine & Tobacco and a reviewer for multiple peer-reviewed scholarly journals such as American Journal of Health Behavior

-Chris Peters, BSN, RN is the faculty counselor.
+Chris Peters, BSN, RN is the Faculty Counselor.
 He graduated from UW-Milwaukee in 1997 and has 20 years of cardiac nursing experience.
-He joined UW-Milwaukee as Academic Affairs Coordinator in 2015.
+He joined UWM as Academic Affairs Coordinator in 2015.
 In 2019, he earned a graduate certificate in health professional education from UWM.
 He is currently pursuing his PhD in Nursing with a focus on enhancing the clinical placement process.
 Chris’ service activities in Sigma include International Nurse Leader Review Committee member, career counselor, and convention delegate.
 Chris frequently facilitates the induction ceremonies and poster symposia for the Eta Nu chapter.

-Kaboni W, Gondwe, PhD, RN, Assistant Professor at the University of Wisconsin-Milwaukee College of Nursing is a succession committee member of the Eta Nu chapter.
+Kaboni W, Gondwe, PhD, RN, Assistant Professor at the UWM CON is a succession committee member of the Eta Nu chapter.
 Dr Gondwe’s research focuses on maternal stress and its impact on perinatal outcomes and is currently working on understanding how perinatal distress relates to preterm birth and the impact of this relationship on newborn outcomes.
-Her research fosues both on US population and Malawi population.
-A member of Sigma Theta Tau International since 2015 she joined UWM College of Nursing in 2018.
+Her research focuses both on US population and Malawi population.
+A member of Sigma Theta Tau International since 2015 she joined UWM CON in 2018.
 She continues to mentor students, both graduate and undergraduate level, and is also on the board for Global Interfaith Alliance (GAIA) working on capacity building of the healthcare system in Malawi.

 Sigma Theta Tau Eta Nu Chapter Awards and Grants